 Arrival and Check-In.
 Firstly, a basic clinic and dental etiquette is to arrive at the clinic on time.
 The check-in process may involve filling out necessary forms and presenting insurance information.
 If applicable, please show your insurance card to the receptionist.

+The Dental Examination.
+You will begin your dental examination after checking in, if there is no line, or immediately when it’s your turn.
 It typically starts with a detailed visual inspection of your teeth, gums, and oral tissues.
 The dentist might take X-rays to evaluate the health of your teeth, jawbone, and surrounding structures.
 Then, the dental hygienist will conduct a dental cleaning or prophylaxis to remove plaque and tartar.
 There may also be a quick examination of your oral tissues to check for signs of oral cancer.

 Treatment Discussion.
 Following the examination, your dentist will discuss their findings and any recommended treatments or preventative measures.
 They will work with you to create a personalised treatment plan addressing your needs and concerns.